smee/elateXam-package/README.txt

 Running:
 =========

-There are two modes: Local test run with an unsecured http connector OR completely secure SSL communication with client certificates.
+There are two modes: Test run with an unsecured http connector OR completely secure SSL communication with client certificates (unsecured access only allowed from localhost).

 Start the server using one of the 'runElateXam.(sh|bat)' scripts.